Disclaimer: Buffy and Harry Potter are not mine.

 "Ooo!"
 Buffy popped up from her seat and reached into her pocket, pulling out a twenty before whirling on Xander.
 "Can you grab me one of those electric, switch things?"

-"One of those…um, you, know, they make it so that American electronics are, like, metric."
+"One of those things that make it so that American electronics are metric."

-Xander snatched the twenty out of Buffy's hand.
+Xander turned away from the grousing Watcher and snatched the twenty out of Buffy's hand.
 "Voltage converter...right…"

-And as the door to Giles' room shut, they could both hear one last, strangled grasped of frustration.
-"Metric..."
+And as the door to Giles' room shut, they could all hear one last, frustrated grumble.
+"Metric!”

 Buffy nodded, looking up the stairs and smiling broadly.
 "Tea, tweed and "Oh my's"?"